Can the Misty Monsoon Mornings Fill Your Heart with an Unspoken Serenity? (2025)

 Describing the atmosphere of misty mornings

-How rain and fog transform familiar landscapes
+How rain and mist transform familiar landscapes

 Why atmosphere matters for our emotional response